 You should go to a doctor if you are unable to stop the nosebleed yourself.

 Most nose bleeds do not require you to seek medical advice or attention.
 However, you should seek medical attention when your nosebleed:

 - Lasts longer than 20 minutes

 - Happens as a result of trauma or injury, such as falling, getting hit in the face/nose, car accident.

 - Causes bruising in other parts of your body and bleeding in the gums

 These may be signs that the nosebleed is a more serious type of nosebleeds, known as posterior nosebleeds, which can be dangerous.

-Nosebleeds in kids are common.
-Most are frequently due to nose rubbing or digging.
-This can be unnoticed by the parents as it can occur when the child is sleeping and is unaware of the injury to the nose.
-Allergic rhinitis is frequently associated with nose bleeding in kids and this must be managed well to treat the nosebleed.
+Nose bleeds in kids are common.
+Most are frequently due to nose rubbing or picking.
+This can go unnoticed by parents as it can occur when the child is sleeping and is unaware of the injury to the nose.
+Nose bleeds in kids can also be a case of allergic rhinitis, which in this case must be monitored and managed well to treat the nose bleeds.

-The doctor or ENT specialist will see where the cause of the nosebleeds are.
-Frequently the bleeding occurs from a ruptured vessel from the Little’s area on the nasal septum.
-If that’s the source, silver nitrate cautery (apply a chemical paste on the area) can help reduce bleeding.
-It is also important to treat concomitant allergic rhinitis if there is any to reduce any nasal rubbing or trauma to the nose.
-The commonest cause of nose bleeding is actually nasal rubbing or trauma.
+The doctor or ENT specialist will first need to examine the cause of the nose bleeds.
+Frequently, the bleeding occurs from a ruptured vessel from the Little’s area on the nasal septum.
+If that’s the source, silver nitrate cautery can help reduce bleeding.
+Since allergic rhinitis causes nasal rubbing and trauma to the nose, it is important to treat it too.

 Ask Us if you have any question?